-- Coordination among federal, state, local, and tribal law enforcement officials for reducing violent crime while cooperatively engaging the communities they serve. - Violence prevention and reduction strategies that are tailored to the unique needs of each federal judicial district. - Effectively use intelligence and data to identify high crime areas and those individuals most likely to experience or perpetrate violent crime.
+- Coordination among federal, state, local, and tribal law enforcement officials for reducing violent crime while cooperatively engaging the communities they serve. - Violence prevention and reduction strategies that are tailored to the unique needs of each federal judicial district. - Effectively use intelligence and data to identify high crime areas and prolific violent offenders.